-Northwestern Pritzker School of Law, informally referred to as Northwestern Pritzker, is located in Chicago, Illinois and has one of the smaller student populations with about 700 enrolled.
+Northwestern Pritzker School of Law, informally referred to as Northwestern Pritzker, is located in Chicago, Illinois and has one of the smaller student populations with just under 800.
 Class sizes also remain fairly small.
 By offering joint degrees and many clinic opportunities, Northwestern has become a first-rate destination for law students.

 Northwestern Pritzker students have the option of enrolling in the Accelerated JD (AJD) program in which students can complete their degree in five semesters instead of six.
 Some students decide to enroll in joint-degree programs.
 These include a JD/PhD, a MSJ/MSL with the Medill School of Journalism, or a JD/MBA with the Kellogg School of Management.

 First years are required to take a year-long Communication and Legal Reasoning class.
 Other mandatory courses include torts, contracts, civil procedure, criminal law, property and constitutional law.
 First years must also participate in moot court competitions, in which they have to present briefs and argue cases in front of a court filled with alumni and faculty.
 Northwestern Law has also enjoyed recent success at the Jessup International Moot Court Competition, which is the biggest competition of its kind in the world.